close

 Words: 577|Page: 1|3 min read

 Themes of religion and animals are paralleled with the main idea of this book.
-Orwell refers to religion as to “opium for the people” as Karl Marx This is what he said with a slightly more context: 'Religious suffering is, at the same time, the expression of real suffering and protest against real suffering.
-Religion is a sigh of relief for the oppressed creature, the heart of the world without heart, the spirit of circumstances without spirit.
-It is the opium of the people.'
-Marx felt that man creates religion, not vice versa, and that he uses religion to give his imaginary idea of happiness, when the real kind is elusive.
-On animal farm, Moses the raven represents the Russian Orthodox Church which suffered greatly under the rule of the Communists.
-This occurred in Chapter 2 'he claimed to know of the existence of a mysterious country called Sugarcandy Mountain, to which all animals went when they died.
+Orwell refers to religion as “opium for the people,” a concept famously articulated by Karl Marx.
+Marx stated, "Religious suffering is, at the same time, the expression of real suffering and protest against real suffering.
+Religion is a sigh of relief for the oppressed creature, the heart of a heartless world, and the spirit of spiritless conditions.
+It is the opium of the people."
+Marx felt that man creates religion, not vice versa, and that he uses religion to create an imaginary idea of happiness when real happiness is elusive.
+On Animal Farm, Moses the raven represents the Russian Orthodox Church, which suffered greatly under the rule of the Communists.
+This is illustrated in Chapter 2: "He claimed to know of the existence of a mysterious country called Sugarcandy Mountain, to which all animals went when they died.
 It was situated somewhere up in the sky, a little distance beyond the clouds, Moses said.
-In Sugarcandy Mountain it was Sunday seven days a week, clover was in season all the year round, and lump sugar and linseed cake grew on the hedges.
-The animals hated Moses because he told tales and did no work, but some of them believed in Sugarcandy Mountain, and the pigs had to argue very hard to persuade them that there was no such place.”
+In Sugarcandy Mountain, it was Sunday seven days a week, clover was in season all year round, and lump sugar and linseed cake grew on the hedges.
+The animals hated Moses because he told tales and did no work, but some of them believed in Sugarcandy Mountain, and the pigs had to argue very hard to persuade them that there was no such place."

-At this stage, the animals are still optimistic about a better future, thus excluding Moses' stories of paradise elsewhere.
-But as the life of the animals deteriorated, I began to believe him, because 'their lives now, as they imagine, were tiring and hard.
-Clearly.
-Pigs allow Moses to stay on the farm - and even encourage his existence by rewarding him with beer - because they know that his stories about Mount sugar Candy will keep animals docile: as long as there is a better world somewhere - even after death.
-Thus, Orwell points out that religious devotion - seen by many as a noble character - can actually distort the ways one thinks about life on earth.
+At this stage, the animals are still optimistic about a better future, thus dismissing Moses' stories of paradise elsewhere.
+However, as the animals' lives deteriorate, they begin to believe him more, because "their lives now, as they imagine, were tiring and hard."
+Clearly, the pigs allow Moses to stay on the farm—and even encourage his presence by rewarding him with beer—because they know that his stories about Sugarcandy Mountain will keep the animals docile: as long as there is a better world somewhere, even after death.
+Thus, Orwell points out that religious devotion—seen by many as a noble character trait—can actually distort the ways one thinks about life on earth.
+This realization emphasizes the manipulation of religious sentiments by those in power to maintain control over the masses.

 Get a custom paper now from our expert writers.